bcgov/aps-infra-platform/documentation/how-to/sdx-org-onboarding.md

     `tags` is `array<string>`.
 An array containing an object is rejected by the live request schema.

-## System Owner role assignment
+## System Admin role assignment

-This is performed by the Organization Admin to assign system owners access to manage their systems and services.
+This is performed by the Organization Admin to assign system administrators access to manage their systems.

-The organization-scoped role that grants this access is `system-admin`, which carries `System.Manage` for the organization.
+The organization-scoped role that grants this access is `system-admin`, which carries permission `System.Manage` for the organization.
 This is distinct from any system-level roles and from `organization-admin`, which carries `GroupAccess.Manage`, `Namespace.Assign`, and `Dataset.Manage` instead.

-!!! warning
-    Some existing organizations were provisioned before this role was introduced and still use a `system-owner` group instead. `system-owner` is not a currently supported role for newly onboarded organizations; using it returns `204 No Content` but does not create any organization-level group or permission, so the member is granted no access.
-Use `system-admin` for new organizations, and verify the resulting permission with a fresh token after assignment.

 === "Restish CLI"